Ghostscypher/php-mpesa/specifications.md

     public String getShortCode();

     // The business short code is often the head office number
-    // this is usually used to initiate an stk tranasction
+    // this is usually used to initiate an stk transaction
     // if left blank we assume the business short code is the same as
     // short code
     public MpesaConfig setBusinessShortCode(value: string);